plusiv/plusiv/README.md

   - Infrastructure as Code
 tools:
   - Python, Javascript and Go
-  - Docker and Podman
-  - Kubernetes
+  - Docker, Podman and Kubernetes
+  - Github Actions, Gitlab CI and Ansible
   - Prometheus and Grafana
-  - Github Actions and Gitlab CI
-  - Ansible

 about: |
-    As a Site Reliability Engineer, I am accountable for guaranteeing the accessibility, dependability, and performance of our systems.
+    As a Site Reliability Engineer, I am accountable for guaranteeing the accessibility, and performance of systems.
     Collaborating closely with development teams, I actively seek to identify and address any issues before they can affect end-users.
 I am constantly on the lookout for opportunities to optimize infrastructure and refine processes.
     In my leisure time, I engage in coding for the DevOps sphere and remain curious about emerging technologies and tools.

 contact:
   email: jorgmassih@gmail.com